wavenet-be/ngx-wvn-core/projects/ngx-wvn-core/README.md

   }
 ```

-You have to provide the current user to the `AuthenticationService` to make it work.
+You have to provide the current user to the `AuthenticationService` at startup or login phase of your application.
 Here is an example:
 ```
 this.authenticationService.user.next({
     roles: ['TEST_ROLE']